Report on effectiveness of NDV treatments

 Our position continues to be that treating with the NDV serum before the dog goes through the sixth day of symptoms is the most advantageous way of treating distemper.
 The report from Korea recommends treating within four days of symptoms, and that also seems to be a reasonable goal.
 The sooner a dog can be treated, the better.

 As to why these treatments work, our theory is that the NDV causes a reaction within a dog’s immune system that produces a previously unknown material or group of interacting materials, that is able to neutralize the invading virus.
-However, finding the answer would require extensive scientific research.
+However, finding the answer would require extensive scientific research, most likely including a mass spectometry comparison of NDV serum against untreated dog serum.

 The IV injection of NDV does exist as an option for treating distemper if the NDV-induced serum is not available.
 The NDV vaccine can be acquired and given to a sick dog as an IV injection very quickly.
 So, many dogs have been saved that way, and it spares the dog owner from an agonizing delay as they would have to persuade a vet to make the NDV-induced serum with a donor dog.